 DuckDuckGo (DDG) has built itself to be a major player in the search engine space.
 They are now offered in the settings menus from many browsers by default and can be set as your primary search engine.
 At DuckDuckGo your privacy matters and they cater their searches with this in mind.
 They also offer their own browser with great built-in privacy tools and can also provide @duck.com email address aliases which play well with your secure Tutanota account.
 I, myself, use DDG as my primary search engine and I can full-heartedly recommend them.

 Ecosia is a German-based search engine which rose to fame with their eco-friendly image.
 Your searches are funded by ad revenue, but a chunk of this revenue is spent planting trees, over 185 million at the time of writing, and promoting other climate friendly causes.
 The registered B-Corp combines search results from Yahoo, Bing, and Wikipedia to provide you with accurate results while supporting a great cause.
 They have also made their way to the status of being a major player and can be manually added as a default search engine in Chrome, Safari, and Brave Browser.

 Only time will tell how the US judicial inquiry into Google's monopoly in the search market plays out, but we as consumers can already take steps to push back against Google and other Big Tech monopolies by utilizing some of the great privacy-first alternatives.
-Check out some of our search engine recommendations, why not use LibreOffice instead of Microsoft's telemetry ridden office suite, and of course you can always exchange the Google calendar with Tutanota and drop Gmail by creating your secure Tutanota account!
+Check out some of our search engine recommendations, why not use LibreOffice instead of Microsoft's telemetry ridden office suite, and of course you can always exchange the Google calendar with Tuta and drop Gmail to create your secure Tuta Mail account!